Dr. Clara A. Mason, DVM:

 Dr. Mason was reared on the eastern shore of Maryland in the town of Easton.
 She grew up showing hunter jumper horses and riding hunter hack.
 Her passion for animals continued through college as she majored in Animal Science graduating from the University of Maryland.
 She continued her education in graduate school at the Johns Hopkins University and completed her doctor of veterinary medicine at Mississippi State University College of Veterinary Medicine.
 In 2004, Dr. Mason became certified in Equine Acupuncture through the Chi Institute of Traditional Chinese Medicine.
 Since graduation from veterinary school, she has practiced in Tennessee and West Virginia.
 In August 2012, Dr. Mason completed advanced Equine Dental training offered by the American Association of Equine Practioners at Texas A & M University.

 Dr. Mason is an active member of the American Veterinary Medical Association (AVMA) and the American Association of Equine Practioners (AAEP).
 She recently served a 3-year term on the Education Program Committee and currently serves on the Leadership Committee for the AAEP.
 In November 2011, Dr. Mason was invited to speak on Equine Abuse at the annual AAEP conference in San Antonio, TX.
 In addition, with Dr. Tom Lenz, she chaired a forum on the Unwanted Horse at two annual AAEP conferences.
-Dr. Mason currently serves on the Large Animal Practioner board for the Ohio State University College of Veterinary Medicine.
-Recently, Dr. Mason was nominated to serve on the AVMA Animal Welfare Committee.
+In July 2015, Dr. Mason spoke at the annual AVMA Conference lecturing on The Welfare of Urban Work Horses.
+She currently serves as an Emeritus Board Member on the Large Animal Practioner Advancement board for the Ohio State University College of Veterinary Medicine.
+Recently, Dr. Mason was nominated to serve on the AVMA and AAEP Animal Welfare Committees.